hyperlane-xyz/hyperlane-registry/README.md

 # Hyperlane Registry

-A collection of deployment configs and artifacts for Hyperlane.
+A collection of configs, artifacts, and schemas for Hyperlane.

 ## Contents

 ### Chains

-A map of [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-2.md) IDs to chain metadata.
+A map of chain names to chain metadata.
+Includes the information Hyperlane utilities and apps will require to interact with chains.

 ### Deployments

+#### Core

+Configs and artifacts for [Hyperlane Core Contract](https://docs.hyperlane.xyz/docs/deploy/deploy-hyperlane) deployments.

+#### Warp

+Configs and artifacts for [Warp Route](https://docs.hyperlane.xyz/docs/deploy/deploy-warp-route) token deployments.